Thursday, May 16, 2019

 "And He said to him, “Truly I say to you, today you shall be with Me in Paradise."
 (Luke 23:43)

-This passage of Scripture has played a crucial role in the debate on the immortality of the soul.
+This text has played a significant role in the debate on the immortality of the soul.
 It has traditionally been argued that, since Jesus Christ promised the repentant thief who was crucified with Him entrance into heaven that very day upon physical death, our souls must continue to remain conscious after physical death.
 That interpretation, if upheld, would indeed fly in the face of the erroneous doctrine of conditional immortality.

 Proponents of soul sleep correctly point out that the Greek language has no commas.
 Punctuation marks were added to manuscripts after the New Testament was written.
 Based on that fact, it has been argued that the correct placement of the comma should be incorporated after the word today.
 In other words, it has been suggested that Luke 23:43 should read as follows: "Truly I say to you today, you shall be with Me in Paradise."
 It would change the meaning of the text to mean that Christ spoke to him at that moment the promise of entering into paradise at some undefined point in the future as opposed to that same day of death.
 The timing of believers entering into paradise would therefore be at the final resurrection.